-So are you wasting your money by taking creatine on off days, or doing something necessary?
+So are you wasting your money by taking creatine on off days, or are you doing something necessary?

 I think that people who ask this question have a misunderstanding of what creatine is and how it works.